jyore/colonize-example-project/README.md

 > **Note:** You may need to modify the bucket names for your own use-case.
 You would do this in the **vpc/main.tf**, **env/remote_setup.sh**, **app/env/vpc.tf**, & **app/env/security_group.tf**

+Since the VPC template is creating the S3 bucket that stores the remote statefiles, we must use the `skip_remote` flag.
+This instructs Colonize to not to pull the remote statefile, as it would clearly faile because the bucket does not exist.
+Since we do want remote state management, when we run apply, the `remote_state_after_apply` command it also passed in.
+This instructs Colonize to update the remote state after the apply has run, thus storing the statefile in the S3 bucket.

+After the first run, we should not need the `skip_remote` or `remote_state_after_apply` commands anymore.

 ## Building the Application